galshuler/Evolution_of_Host-Virus_protein_protein_interactions/README.md

 ## Supplementary tables

-- Table 1 - Dataset assembly and protein classification.
+- Table 1 - Dataset assembly and protein classification
 - Table 2 - Data structure and assembly
   - A - Occurrence of PRDs in different species
   - B - Ortholog assembly